MWatty/the-office-memory-game-pet-edition/README.md

 * Leaderboard - a leaderbord would be added to enhance the competitiveness of the game and allow for a more enhanced interactive user experience.

+* Pause - should time have allowed a pause button would have been added to the game page.

+* Reset - should time have allowed a reset button would have been added to the game page.

 ## Technologies Used